Best Outdoor Saunas for Your Backyard – 2023

 Clearlight Sanctuary Outdoor Full Spectrum 2-Person Infrared Sauna

 Clearlight claim a leading edge among infrared sauna manufacturers, with their contemporary design and “groundbreaking innovation”.
-It does comes with a full-spectrum heating system, digital controls you can operate remotely – and it is a sleek-looking cabin.
+It does comes with a full-spectrum heating system, digital controls you can operate remotely.
+It is a sleek-looking cabin.

 Product Pros